Battle of Tororo: Background

 In 1971 Idi Amin launched a military coup that overthrew the President of Uganda, Milton Obote, precipitating a deterioration of relations with the neighbouring state of Tanzania.
-Amin installed himself as President and ruled the country under a repressive dictatorship.
+Amin installed himself as president and ruled the country under a repressive dictatorship.
 Obote and other Ugandans opposed to Amin fled into neighbouring countries, where they organised militant opposition groups and planned to initiate an insurgency.
 Their efforts were of little effect until Amin launched an invasion of Tanzania in October 1978.
 Tanzania blunted the assault, mobilised anti-Amin opposition groups, and launched a counter-offensive.

 After the Tanzania People's Defence Force (TPDF) had defeated the Uganda Army in a number of battles, Obote was confident that the Ugandan people would soon take up arms and launch a popular uprising against Amin, allowing the native opposition groups to capture Uganda's capital, Kampala.
 Tanzanian President Julius Nyerere initially supported Obote's plan.
 He believed that it would reflect poorly on Tanzania's image abroad if the TPDF were to occupy Kampala and overthrow another country's government.
 As his army further progressed into Uganda, he drew up plans whereby the Tanzanians would advance to Kampala's outskirts, destroying Amin's forces along the way, and allowing members of Obote's Kikosi Maalum to seize the capital with minimal resistance.

 Working in Dar es Salaam, Obote gathered support to launch a new war front in Uganda.
 To incite the popular revolt and capture weaponry for their cause, a group of Obote's followers—collectively known as the Forces of National Revolt (FNR)—thus decided to launch a raid from Kenya into Uganda in early March 1979.
 An earlier attempt by other guerrillas to infiltrate the country from Kenya in January had failed when a boat sank and dozens of fighters drowned.
 This time the FNR targeted Tororo, a town located in eastern Uganda which served as a major commercial and transport hub.
 Its capture by rebels would sever the road and railway lines from Kenya to Uganda.
 As Uganda received crucial civilian and military supplies from Kenya, which was supportive of Amin during the Uganda–Tanzania War, this would have been a major blow to Idi Amin's government.

-Tororo was garrisoned by the Uganda Army's Air and Sea Battalion which was understrength, counting between 1,000 to 2,000 soldiers.
+Tororo was garrisoned by the Uganda Army's Air and Sea Battalion which was understrength, counting between 1,000 and 2,000 soldiers.
 It included a significant number of soldiers who had become dissatisfied with Amin's regime.
 There were rumours that many soldiers in eastern Uganda were ready to revolt, and that they would muster at Tororo if the opportunity presented itself.